 So, I figured I’d give them a try – couldn’t hurt, right?

 I’m so glad I did!

-I looked in my cupboard to see what things I had, and made up a quick 1-dozen size recipe for my Ninja 1100.
+I looked in my cupboard to see what things I had, and made up a quick 1-dozen size recipe.
 The first batch I made, I ate three cookies and about four hours later I could definitely tell the difference.
 Firefly wasn’t fighting and cranky during nursing, she was just drinking it up and seemed full and happy afterwards.

 And I didn’t even have fenugreek to put in them!
 I hear that stuff will really power charge it.

 The real secret to the texture of these cookies is the blanched almond flour – that stuff makes things bake up almost just like regular white flour.